sjfke/nonbleedingedge/outdated/python.rst

     #!/usr/bin/env python # search and execute Python interpreter found

-Windows does not support ``shebang``, so the it is omitted from the examples.
+Windows does not support ``shebang``, so the it is omitted from the examples, see also:

 * `Why is it better to use "#!/usr/bin/env NAME" instead of "#!/path/to/NAME" as my shebang? <https://unix.stackexchange.com/questions/29608/why-is-it-better-to-use-usr-bin-env-name-instead-of-path-to-name-as-my>`_